 As the new entry into the crowded LA museum scene, The Broad has big shoes to fill.
 That being said, it has started out incredibly strong with an infinity mirror room installation that is blowing up Instagram and free entrance, which is hard to beat.
 I got a chance to check out the museum a few days ago (in 2017), and I was really impressed by all the great exhibits they had, especially since a lot of it teeters on the unique, which is my kind of thing.
 Here is all the info so you to check it out yourself.

 - Cost: Free but must reserve tickets online

 - Hours: 11 AM – 5 PM, closed Mondays

 - Parking: Lot with parking for $12 for 3 hours or street parking (as of 2016)

 - Location: 221 S Grand Ave, Los Angeles, CA 90012

-The museum is located right in downtown LA across the street from MOCA and right next to the Walt Disney concert hall.
-You can park in the on-site underground parking garage with entrance on 2nd St.
+The museum is located right in Downtown LA, across the street from MOCA and right next to the Walt Disney Concert Hall.
+You can park in the on-site underground parking garage with an entrance on 2nd St.

 To get tickets you just need to reserve them online through this link.
-The tickets are free but because of that they are sold out till the end of January currently.
-That doesn’t mean that you can’t go, you just have to go any wait in a stand by line to hopefully be able to go in.
-I was told that the best chance to get in is to get there about 30 minutes before the opening and wait in the stand-by line as it is more likely that they will have space earlier in the day as opposed to later.
-Of course weekdays are less busy then weekends as well.
+The tickets are free, but because of that, they often sell out.
+That doesn’t mean that you can’t go, you just have to go any wait in a standby line to hopefully be able to go in.
+I was told that the best chance to get in is to get there about 30 minutes before they open and wait in the standby line as it is more likely that they will have space earlier in the day as opposed to later.
+Of course, weekdays are less busy than weekends as well.

 Yayoi Kusama’s Infinity Mirrored Room

-This installation is worth visiting the museum for on its own.
-I really enjoyed seeing and photographing it.
-You get 45 seconds by yourself in the room and it is only a small amount of time but it forces you to take it all in as fast as you can.
+This installation is worth visiting the museum on its own.
+I enjoyed seeing and photographing it.
+You get 45 seconds by yourself in the room, and it is only a small amount of time, but it forces you to take it all in as fast as you can.
+Such a cool experience.